tinymce/tinymce-docs/advanced/creating-a-skin.md

 The general workflow is that you look inside the less files within the theme folder and copy the variables you like to change into your skin's `skin.less` file.

 > Note: The skin **only** changes the visual presentation of the UI and **not** the placement of elements.
-Placement of elements is done by the TinyMCE UI framework.
+Placement of elements is done by the {{site.productname}} UI framework.
 This framework makes it possible to do complex UI layouts on all browsers without touching any CSS when plugins are created.

 ### Creating a skin